-Glico Bisco: The Most Famous Cream Biscuit in Japan
+Glico Bisco: Japan’s Most Famous Cream Sandwich Biscuit

-When it comes to Japanese snacks and candies with a long history, what come to my mind right away are Morinaga Milk Caramel, Sakuma Drops, and Glico Bisco, which were released in 1899, 1908, and 1933 respectively.
+When it comes to long-time favorite snacks and candies in Japan, what comes to my mind right away is Morinaga Milk Caramel, Sakuma Drops, and Glico Bisco,

-As you can see from the illustration on the package, “Bisco (ビスコ)” is the long-selling cream biscuit produced and sold by a major Japanese food company Glico.
+As you can see from the illustration on the package front, “Bisco (ビスコ)” is a cream sandwich biscuit produced and sold by the Japanese food company Ezaki Glico.

-The red package contains 3 silver packets with red hearts and each packet has 5 cream biscuits inside.
+The red box contains 3 silver packets with tiny red heart images, and each has 5 cream biscuits inside.
 So with this product, you can take three hundred million lactic acid bacteria in total.

-Therefore, Glico Bisco is not only suitable for children, but I think adults can also enjoy the cream biscuit.
+Glico Bisco is not only recommended for children, but adults can also enjoy these good and old cream biscuits.

-According to the ingredient list, the Bisco biscuit is made with wheat flour, sugar, shortening, milk sugar, sweetened condensed milk, whole milk powder, salt, wheat protein, starch, lactic acid bacteria, calcium carbonate, baking powder, emulsifiers, scents, amino acid, Vitamin B1, B2, and D.
+According to the ingredient list, the Glico Bisco biscuit consists of wheat flour, sugar, shortening, milk sugar, sweetened condensed milk, whole milk powder, salt, wheat protein, starch, lactic acid bacteria, calcium carbonate, baking powder, emulsifier, flavoring, amino acid seasoning, vitamins B1, B2, and D.

-Glico Bisco has a long history and is one of the most famous cream biscuits in Japan, so the product is available in many supermarkets.
+With a long history, Glico Bisco is one of the most famous cream sandwich biscuits in Japan, so the product is available in many supermarkets around the country.